 Prof. Robert A. Mundell (October 24, 1932 – April 4, 2021)

-Prof. Robert Alexander Mundell CC, was a world’s leading Canadian economist and writer who was a professor of economics at Columbia University, McGill University, and the Chinese University of Hong Kong.
+Prof. Robert Alexander Mundell CC, was a world’s leading Canadian economist and writer who was a professor of economics at University of Chicago, Columbia University, McGill University, and the Chinese University of Hong Kong.

 He received the Nobel Memorial Prize in Economic Sciences (1999) for his pioneering work in monetary dynamics and optimum currency areas.